 “The leadership of the business community in identifying, developing and deploying alternatives has been the hallmark of the successful refrigerant transition over the last thirty-five years,” remarked Kevin Fay, executive director of the industry coalition, the Alliance for Responsible Atmospheric Policy.
 “During this next stage, industry will continue to advance new solutions that are as functional, safe and energy efficient as incumbent technologies, while generating significant economic contributions.”

-Numerous experts also noted that new generation air conditioning systems are much more energy efficient than their predecessors, thus providing a huge climate benefit from decreased energy use in addition to the benefits from reducing HFCs.
+Numerous experts also noted that new generation air conditioning systems are much more energy efficient than their predecessors, and provide a huge climate benefit from decreased energy use in addition to the benefits from reducing HFCs.

-The workshop was a valuable opportunity to raise awareness and confidence of the availability of efficient technologies across a wide range of applications, including residential and light commercial air conditioning to large centralized systems, chillers and systems suited for special circumstances like those found in mines or data centers.
+The workshop was a valuable opportunity to raise awareness and confidence of the availability of efficient cooling technologies for a wide range of applications, including residential and light commercial air conditioning, large centralized systems, chillers, and systems suited for special circumstances like those found in mines or data centers.

-HFCs are widely used as replacements for ozone-depleting substances (ODS), and air conditioning and refrigeration are the largest uses of HFCs.
-Global demand for air conditioners has been rapidly growing due to rising comfort requirements in industrialized countries and to increasing industrial production as well as private income in emerging economies like China and India.
-Between now and 2040, it is expected that the global demand for high-GWP HFCs in the air conditioning sector could increase over seven times in a business-as-usual scenario.
+HFCs are widely used as replacements for ozone-depleting substances (ODS), and air conditioning and refrigeration are the largest users of HFCs.
+Global demand for air conditioners has grown rapidly due to rising comfort requirements in industrialized countries, increasing industrial production, and growing wealth and demand in emerging economies like China and India.
+Between now and 2040, a seven-fold increase in global demand for high-GWP HFC air conditioners is expected.

-According to a recent study, HFC emissions to the atmosphere are increasing rapidly, at a rate of about 10–15 per cent per year.
-If no measures are taken, it is estimated that HFCs will amount to 9–19 per cent of total CO2 emissions by 2050.
-Now more than ever there is a need to encourage the expanded use of alternative solutions that benefit the environment in an economically-viable manner.
+According to a recent study, HFC emissions are increasing rapidly, at a rate of about 10–15 per cent per year.
+If measures aren't taken, it is estimated that HFCs will amount to 9–19 per cent of total CO2 equivalent emissions by 2050.
+There is a need now, more than ever, for the expanded use of alternative cooling solutions that will benefit the environment in an economically-viable manner.